 - Visits with your provider once a week or more

-- Ultrasounds to monitor the size and movement of your baby, and fluid around your baby
+- Ultrasounds to monitor the size and movement of your baby and the amount of fluid around your baby

-- A nonstress test to check how your baby is doing
+- A nonstress test to check your baby's condition

 - Blood or urine tests